-I’ve been a pesce-pollotarian since 2005 and a yoga practitioner since 2007, so I thought I knew what to expect by going on a vegan holiday.
+I’ve been pesce-pollotarian since 2005 and a yoga practitioner since 2007, so I thought I knew what to expect by going on a vegan holiday.
 Little did I know that booking a trip to The Farm at San Benito, Batangas, would open my mind (and stomach) to a wider perspective about health and meditation.
-Here, 5 things I learned from last week’s trip:
+Here are the five things I learned from last week’s trip:

 1. Sometimes you just need to unplug.